Experience the Past in Northern Virginia

 Northern Virginia’s history is particularly steeped in the Civil War.
 As Virginia saw more major Civil War battles than any other state, a lasting legacy is available for history enthusiasts to uncover and keep alive today.

-In addition to Civil War history, museums preserve local, regional and national history in Northern Virginia, such as the Fairfax Museum and Washington, D.C.’s dozens of major institutions from the National Museum of Africa American History and Culture to the Smithsonian National Museum of Natural History.
+In addition to Civil War history, museums preserve local, regional and national history in Northern Virginia, such as the Fairfax Museum and Washington, D.C.’s dozens of major institutions from the National Museum of African American History and Culture to the Smithsonian National Museum of Natural History.
 Spanning 500 acres, George Washington’s Mount Vernon offers tours and experiences related to the nation’s first president and the preservation of the estate.

 Honor and Learn the Past